 Was it hard at all?

-Hardest without a doubt were the days I was tired and it got to be 8PM and I still needed to go talk to two or three people with little or no momentum.
+The hardest days were when it got to be 8PM and I still needed to talk to two or three people.
 Again, this still happened way less than I had anticipated and just goes to show how many opportunities there are to meet new people throughout the day.
 In particular, the first conversations on these types of days were the hardest thing about the whole project.

 What was the most interesting thing I observed?